 Make the paths and promenades as convenient and comfortable as possible, and if that means diagonal paths, that's fine.
 Connect with adjoining properties also, when possible, for a truly walkable community and a bikeable environment as well.

 If you're in the local government and you're using this technique primarily as a sprawl antidote, understand that problem thoroughly and how your development can address multiple issues.
+Explore that section of this website at length.
 A book we like is Smart Growth in a Changing World.
-If your climate is severe, require appropriate shelter.
-Don't skimp on landscaping either.
-If the tract is large, a mixed-use development of course should contain some open space and natural amenities.

 In most locations other than the regional shopping mall, two or three stories of retail won't be successful, but one story of shopping with several floors or condos or apartments above may be highly desirable in the right neighborhood.